yasoob/personal_blog/content/posts/python_blog/2019-09-17-looking-for-an-internship-for-summer-2020.md

   - internship
   - internship search
   - summer 2020
+teaser: 'I wrote this article when I was looking for new internship opportunities.
+I got one with the Azure Cloud Networking team at Microsoft.'
 ---
 **Update:** Thank you so much!
 I got an amazing opportunity with Azure Cloud Networking team at Microsoft 🙂